sesh/brntn.me/content/2021/trigger-build-with-github-action.md

 # Building brntn.me when another Github Repo changes using Github Actions

-The repository that builds my website ([sesh/brntn.me](https://github.com/sesh/brntn.me)) pulls in content from a number of other repositories.
+The repository that builds my website ([sesh/brntn.me](https://github.com/sesh/brntn.me)) pulls in content from other repositories.
 I wanted my site to automatically rebuild any time one of those other repositories is updated.

 There's a few examples of how to do this out there, but I wanted to jot down my quick and dirty solution in case it's helpful for anyone else.